thomasabishop/eolas/Operating_Systems/Disks.md

 A disk is a mass storage [device](./Devices.md) which we can write to and read from.

 ## SCSI
-* Small Computer System Interface, responsible for handling disk access on most Linux systems.
+* Small Computer System Interface, responsible for handli;w
-* Pronounced _scuzzy_.
 * It is a protocol that allows communicaton between printers, scanners and other peripherals in addition to harddisks.
-* The `/sda/` device that is the most common designation for the harddisk in Linux systems stands for *SCSI disk*.

 ## Disk schematic
 The following diagram represents the basic anatomy of a disk device.